Leik Myrabo: Lightcraft development

+Lightcraft use a type of beam-powered propulsion.
+Myrabo's original definition of lightcraft treats it as any flight platform, airborne vehicle, or spacecraft propelled by a beam of light, including microwave or laser.
 Through the late 1980s and 1990s, Myrabo refined these ideas, adapting them to the limitations of then-available laser systems and promoting variations such as beamed microwave propulsion.
 He researched the project through the first successful launch in 1997, and participated in more than 140 test flights with various prototypes.
+Some of Myrabo's research was conducted at the Naval Research Laboratory.

-During this period, Myrabo began experimental work at the High Energy Laser System Test Facility at White Sands Missile Range, where, in collaboration with the U.S. Air Force, he conducted the first sustained outdoor Lightcraft flights.
-Between 1996 and 2000, prototypes powered by pulsed carbon dioxide lasers reached altitudes of up to 233 feet, milestones he compared to the modest early rockets of Robert H. Goddard.
+During this period, Myrabo began experimental work at the High Energy Laser System Test Facility (HELSTF) at White Sands Missile Range and White Sands Test Center, where, in collaboration with the U.S. Air Force, he conducted his first outdoor Lightcraft flights.
+Between 1996 and 2000, prototypes powered by pulsed carbon dioxide lasers reached altitudes of up to 233 feet, milestones that Myrabo compared to the modest early rockets of Robert H. Goddard.
+Speaking with CNN, Myrabo compared his early Lightcraft research to the level of Goddard's own progress through 1926.
+Science writer Paul Gilster of The Planetary Society detailed several of Myrabo's experiments and tests of Lightcraft and related research during this period.

-Over time, he and his partners carried out more than 140 small-scale test flights, supported by funding from NASA, the Air Force, and the Strategic Defense Initiative.
-Tests at White Sands used a 20-hertz, 9-kilowatt carbon dioxide laser, with flights reaching altitudes of 75 feet in three seconds.
-Myrabo was later involved in further laser propulsion research at Marshall Space Flight Center.